 3. A flat challenge

-Two weeks removed from a trip to Scotland, the PGA TOUR is far from those contours and now visiting the plains of the Midwest.
+Two weeks before heading to Scotland for the Genesis Scottish Open and The Open Championship, the PGA TOUR is far from those contours and now visiting the plains of the Midwest.
 When Detroit Golf Club entered the PGA TOUR rotation in 2019, its standard deviation of terrain change stood at 2.18 feet, edging TPC Louisiana (2.23) as the flattest course on TOUR.

 For reference, the highest point at Augusta National Golf Club is 318 feet (No. 1 green) and the lowest point is 170 feet (No. 11 green).
 That’s a change of 148 feet.
 The elevation change at Detroit Golf Club from highest point to lowest point is roughly 43 feet.

 While Donald Ross did apply some undulation to the fairways, the greens do not present the same runoff as Pinehurst No. 2.
 A century later, Detroit Golf Club holds up as a beautiful piece of property, but it has had its challenges holding up against the best PGA TOUR players in the world.
-The 2019 event’s cut line of 5 under was the PGA TOUR’s lowest since 2016.
-Nate Lashley won that year at 25 under.
+The 2019 event’s cut line of 5-under was the PGA TOUR’s lowest since 2016.
+Nate Lashley won that year at 25-under.
+Tony Finau won in 2022 at 26-under, and Rickie Fowler won last year in a playoff over Collin Morikawa and Adam Hadwin after all three posted 24-under.

 Golf course superintendent Jake Mendoza, who had stints on the staff at Winged Foot and Medinah before taking the Detroit Golf Club gig in 2018, mentioned in 2020 the green speeds might have been conservative in 2019 and expressed an interest in speeding up the surfaces in 2020.
-The winner’s score dropped to 23 under in 2020 and 18 under in 2021.
+The winner’s score dropped to 23-under in 2020 and 18-under in 2021, before soft conditions produced lower scores in the event's next two iterations.

 Detroit Golf Club’s original starting hole, as designed by Donald Ross in 1916, provides players an opportunity to get off to a fast start.
 Players that manage to avoid the two bunkers that guard the left-side of the fairway on their tee shots will be left with a wedge into the green.